Environmental impact of illicit drug production: Possible solutions

 Due to the nature of illicit drug production, it is inevitable that solutions to these environmental issues are synonymous with overall drug production prevention.
-However, by taking environmental impacts into account when formulating drug policies it is possible to better mitigate this damage.
+However, by taking environmental impacts into account when formulating drug policies, it is possible to better mitigate this damage.
 Changes in approach have been highlighted as a key method to help target these environmental concerns.
-This involves analysing and these environmental impacts when assessing the effects of illicit drugs and informing the illicit drug consumer base and law-makers of these impacts.
+This involves analyzing these environmental impacts when assessing the effects of illicit drugs and informing the illicit drug consumer base and law-makers of these impacts.

-Improved cooperation between international, national and regional-level organisations allows for a more-informed and sustainable solution to drug production.
-Previous collaborative efforts have involved more reactory responses which moreso displaced drug operations rather than prevented.
-A more integrated response between different organisations allows for more preventative measures to be implemented.
-Furthermore, as much of the environmental impacts occur in transit countries, not just countries of origin, greater integration between different organisations could allow for preventative policies in transit countries to be established.
-An example of this improved cooperation can be seen in Plan Colombia, which saw the collaboration between the U.S and the Colombian Government to combat drug production.
-The project saw a decrease in coca cultivation in Colombia from 160,000 hectares to 48,000 hectares and a decrease in the drug-related economy from US$7.5 billion to US$4.5 billion from 2008-2013.
+Improved cooperation between international, national and regional-level organizations allows for a more informed and sustainable solution to drug production.
+Previous collaborative efforts have involved more reactive responses, which more or less displaced drug operations rather than preventing them.
+A more integrated response across different organizations allows for more preventive measures to be implemented.
+Furthermore, as many of the environmental impacts occur in transit countries, not just countries of origin, greater integration between different organizations could allow for preventive policies in transit countries to be established.
+An example of this improved cooperation can be seen in Plan Colombia, which saw the collaboration between the U.S. and the Colombian Government to combat drug production.
+The project saw a decrease in coca cultivation in Colombia from 160,000 hectares to 48,000 hectares and a decrease in the drug-related economy from US$7.5 billion to US$4.5 billion from 2008 to 2013.

 Quelling the demand for illicit drugs has also been considered as a solution to the environmental impacts involved with drug production.
-That is, by reassessing current anti-drug propaganda and intertwining drug-related health issues with the environmental impacts of illicit drug production a decrease in demand may be achieved.
+That is, by reassessing current anti-drug propaganda and intertwining drug-related health issues with the environmental impacts of illicit drug production, a decrease in demand may be achieved.
 Shifting the approach of current advertisements to focus on such issues may better inform the public and consumers of illicit drugs of these environmental problems.
-This notion can be further carried into children's drug education, where placing greater emphasis on the environmental effects alongside the traditional and well known health effects may incite a greater reaction.
-It has also been suggested that besides just revealing these issues it is important for advertising bodies to communicate the contribution individuals make by consuming illicit drugs, thereby increasing their sense of self-value and lessening their dependence on illicit drugs.
-Enlightening more consumers of such problems may also accrue a larger audience and support for anti-drug solutions.
-However, even if such a response fails to stem demand, shedding light on these issues may foster voter concerns who still may appeal to legislators.
+This notion can be further carried into children's drug education, where placing greater emphasis on the environmental effects alongside the traditional and well-known health effects may incite a greater reaction.
+It has also been suggested that, besides just revealing these issues, it is important for advertising bodies to communicate the contribution individuals make by consuming illicit drugs, thereby increasing their sense of self-worth and lessening their dependence on illicit drugs.
+Enlightening more consumers of such problems may also attract a larger audience and support for anti-drug solutions.
+However, even if such a response fails to stem demand, shedding light on these issues may foster concerned voters who still may appeal to legislators.